Mohammad-Joubat/Automation/README.md

 Two Steps to run the code :

-1) Downloading Driver for your Browser ( I Use Google Chrome)
+1) Downloading Any Driver for your Browser ( I Use Google Chrome Driver)

 2) In line 9 in the code put the path of the driver that you saved